 Does health insurance cover chronic or critical illness?

 The answer is yes!
 At Bloom we encourage health and wellness.
 Stick to a healthy lifestyle with regular exercise activity, quality sleep, prescribed medical screenings and making smart choices.
 We offer a wide variety of health insurance options that can help support your medical needs.
-So, from as little as R483 per month our Silver and Gold options offer unlimited chronic medication coverage for 26 different chronic conditions.
+So, from as little as R483 per month our Health4Me Silver and Health4Me Gold options offer unlimited chronic medication coverage for 26 different chronic conditions.

 Medical Content Disclaimer